- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 On the surface, these results look great and the company says it’s planning similar promotions in the future.

-That’s great, but if you’re concerned about the long-term, you absolutely need to be tracking flash sale customers in your analytics after the first purchase to see:
+That’s great, but if you’re concerned about the long-term, you absolutely need to be tracking your new customers the first purchase to see:

 - If you’re able to upsell